IJtram

 Amsterdam tram line 26, popularly known as the IJtram, is a tram line operating between Amsterdam Centraal station and the IJburg district in Amsterdam, the Netherlands.
 As of 2019, the IJtram was the busiest tram line in Amsterdam, carrying 30,000 riders per day.
 The 8.5 km line has 11 stops and a scheduled end-to-end travel time of 22 minutes.
+It is of existential importance to the IJburg district, as it is the only public transport connection to the city centre for a suburb that is growing to a population of 45,000.
+When it is interrupted a free replacement bus 76 operates.